ai2cm/fv3core/README.md

 pre-commit installed at .git/hooks/pre-commit
 ```

-As a convenience, the `lint` target of the top-level makefile executes `pre-commit run`.
-The `lint_all` tarket runs pre-commit run all-files if you want to fix issues in new files instead of finding out through jenkins that they need formatting fixes.
+As a convenience, the `lint` target of the top-level makefile executes `pre-commit run --all-files`.
+Linting, which formats files and checks for some style conventions, is required, as the same checks are the first step in the continuous integration testing that happens when creating a pull request.
+Linting locally saves time and literal energy, since CI tests do not have to be launched so many times!

  Please see the 'Development Guidelines' below for more information on the structure of the code to align your new code with the current conventions, as well as the CONTRIBUTING.md document for style guidelines.

-## GT4Py Version
+## GT4Py version

 FV3Core does not actually use the [GridTools/gt4py](https://github.com/gridtools/gt4py) main, it instead uses a Vulcan Climate Modeling development branch.
 This is publically available version at [VCM/gt4py](https://github.com/vulcanclimatemodeling/gt4py).